jackaudio/jack2/Readme_NetJack2.txt

 -------------------------------

 This branche includes a version of netjack designed for jackmp.
-This prerelease is far from being complete and doesn't include some of the features proposed by netjack (no transport yet).
+This prerelease is far from being complete and doesn't include some of the features proposed by netjack (transport isn't completely working yet).
 Indeed, the original concept has been completely redesigned to better fit to the jackmp architecture, but also in order to provide additional capabilities, and ultimately a greater robustness.

 This document describes the major changes between those two systems, then a simple how-to for setting up a basic usage of 'netjackmp'.